16 Narrow Quay

 Never demolish.
 Always transform.

-The Architecture Centre are proud to present Parisian Architects Lacaton & Vassal, who were recently chosen to present the sold-out 29th Annual Architecture Lecture at the Royal Academy.
+The Architecture Centre are proud to present Jean Philippe Vassal of award-winning Parisian Architects Lacaton & Vassal, who recently delivered the sell-out 29th Annual Architecture Lecture at the Royal Academy.

 Lacaton & Vassal Architects was established in Paris, in 1987, by Anne Lacaton and Jean Philippe Vassal.

 Championing the rehabilitation of post-war housing estates across France, they are known for clever refurbishing and delicate interventions.
 They reuse, repurpose and regenerate buildings, rather than letting them go under the demolition ball.
-Their philosophy of architecture practice could not be more appropriate for our time.
+Their philosophy could not be more apt for our time.

 The practice recently received the 2019 Mies van der Rohe Award for their transformation of social housing in Grand Parc Bordeaux.
 The project gave new life to an early 1960’s housing development by providing each apartment with more space, light and upgraded facilities, thoughtfully causing minimal disruption to residents.